 - 1 elective (Any course 400-level or above in English, Anthropology, or Linguistics, including those listed above, or any foreign language course not used to fulfill the language requirement may fulfill the elective requirement.
 An elective may also be approved from related courses in other fields.)

 - ENGL 570 (Practicum in TESL).
 The Practicum involves supervised teaching and seminar attendance.
 The instructional experience may be gained in a variety of settings.
-Most often students electing the Practicum for the first time will become Student Teachers at the ESL Center.
 Students who are granted Teaching Assistantships should elect the Practicum during their first quarter as a T.A.
 The normal requirement for ENGL 570 is two quarters, five credits each quarter.
 Students with substantial ESL teaching experience may petition for exemption from five credits of the Practicum.
 When such petitions are approved, the total number of credits for the program is reduced.

 A student who has not fulfilled the language requirement at the time of admission should do so as early as possible.
 The requirement can be satisfied in two ways:

 - by completing the second-year coursework (or its equivalent) of a language other than English with a grade of 3.0 or higher; the requirement may be met by a course taken no earlier than three years before entering Graduate School at the University of Washington.

 - by completing one year of coursework (or its equivalent) of a non-Indoeuropean language with a grade of 3.0 or higher; the requirement may be met by a course taken no earlier than three years before entering Graduate School at the University of Washington.

 - a passing score on a language exam administered by the University of Washington Educational Assessment Center.